DuckyCrayfish/hourglass/README.md

 * [Enhanced Celestials](https://www.curseforge.com/minecraft/mc-mods/enhanced-celestials)
 * [Quark](https://www.curseforge.com/minecraft/mc-mods/quark)

   > The Improved Sleeping module of Quark interferes with the sleep feature of Hourglass.
-See the
+See
-    notes below for more info.
+    notes below.

   > The "Nerf Clock" Quark option breaks the bed clock in Hourglass.
 This option should either be disabled or the Hourglass bed clock should be disabled via the `displayBedClock` config.

 * [Morpheus](https://www.curseforge.com/minecraft/mc-mods/morpheus)

   > The sleep feature of Hourglass will need to be disabled to use it alongside Morpheus.
-See notes
+See notes below.
-    below for more info.

 Hourglass is compatible with mods that enable sleep voting or have sleep percentage systems like **quark** and **morpheus**, but conflict with the sleep feature of this mod.
 These features should